 KCI Technologies

-Students can review “Project Profiles” and “Case Studies” to analyze how major engineering firm analyzes local resources to design solutions for clients.kci.com/expertise/services/environmental-engineering-science/natural-resources/
+Students can review “Project Profiles” and “Case Studies” to analyze how a major engineering firm analyzes local resources to design solutions for clients.kci.com/expertise/services/water-environmental/natural-resources/

 Southern Alliance for Clean Energy

-Invite staff to Skype with students or invite members to final Wind Turbine Test Day.cleanenergy.org/staff-and-board/
+Invite staff to Skype with students or invite members to the final Wind Turbine Test Day.cleanenergy.org/staff-and-board/

 TVA

-Invite staff to Skype with students or invite to final Wind Turbine Test Day.
+Invite staff to Skype with students or invite them to the final Wind Turbine Test Day.

 Capstone Presentation:

-Students will design and test a prototype of a wind turbine that effectively converts wind into energy and addresses the political concerns of Tennessee's representatives about developing more wind turbines in the state.
+Students will design and test a prototype wind turbine that effectively converts wind energy and addresses the political concerns of Tennessee's representatives about developing more wind turbines in the state.
 Students will test these prototypes in front of STEM professionals.